UST-QuAntiL/Gateway/README.md

 1. Run `mvn package -DskipTests` inside the root folder.
 2. When completed, the product can be found in the `target` folder.

+## Usage

+The Gateway listens per default on port `6473`.
+Hence, if you send a request to <http://localhost:6473> you can reach it.
+However, it will return a 404 response, as the root resource is currently not mapped.

+### Gateways

+Currently, the following gateways are implemented:

+#### NISQ-Analyzer Gateway

+This gateway routes requests following the schema ``/nisq-analyzer*`` to the [NISQ-Analyzer](https://github.com/QuAntiL/nisq-analyzer) service that is configured in the `org.planqk.gateway.nisq.analyzer.uri` property, i.e., `NISQ_ANALYZER_URI` in Docker.
+Additionally, there is a special handling of `POST` requests that may contain a Quantum Computing Provider token.
+Hence, the following requests are automatically enriched with a token if its not already set:

+- `/nisq-analyzer/compiler-selection`
+- `/nisq-analyzer/qpu-selection`
+- `/nisq-analyzer/selection`

 ## Configuration

 To configure the gateway to automatically inject an access-token for IBM, add your token to